 Go Hiking in the Austrian Alps in June

 June marks the start of the main hiking season in the Austrian Alps, as snow gradually retreats from mid-altitude trails and mountain infrastructure reopens.
-Valleys are at their greenest, fed by snowmelt, while waterfalls are particularly powerful during this time.
+Valleys are at their greenest, while waterfalls are particularly powerful during this time.
 Alpine meadows begin to bloom, creating landscapes that feel distinctly early summer rather than peak season.

 Many classic routes become accessible in Austria in June, including trails around Zell am See, the Stubai Valley near Innsbruck, and sections of the Salzkammergut mountains.